-It is easy to say that you’re an ethical recruitment agent, but difficult to prove it.
+It is easy to say that you’re an ethical recruitment agency, but proving it is sometimes difficult.
 Here are 10 ways you can check to see that you’re an ethical recruitment agency:

 Develop clear values that you believe your business stands for.
 Ensure you market these on your website and all business literature.
 Ensure your team is aware and sticks to these beliefs and allow the values influence your decision making and direction of your business.